nge-layy/securewatch-soc/docs/phase-04/README.md

 - Detection engineering is fundamentally iterative: broad search → scope to source → scope to event type → build the precise detection logic.
 Skipping steps makes debugging a failing query much harder.
 - A log source's name (`auth.log`) is a strong hint, not a guarantee, of what it contains — validating actual event content beats assuming based on the file name alone.
-- A working detection query and a **triggering** alert are two different things worth verifying separately — a search can return correct results when run manually while a saved scheduled alert still fails to fire due to scheduling or permission issues, so checking the Triggered Alerts page specifically matters.
+- A working detection query and a **triggering** alert are two different things worth verifying separately which a search can return correct results when run manually while a saved scheduled alert still fails to fire due to scheduling or permission issues, so checking the Triggered Alerts page specifically matters.
 - Hardcoding a single test IP in a detection query is a reasonable way to validate logic during development, but a production-ready version should generalize to a statistical threshold rather than a fixed value.

 ## References